sourcecode347/SocialNetworkWithAIBots/README.md

     sudo apt install python3-pip

-    pip3 install "the name of each library tha imported in the python scripts"
+    pip3 install "the name of each library that imported in the python scripts"

     sudo apt install supervisor